What is case management?

 Some of the ways we have contributed include providing funding for a local safe house to improve its security fencing and facilities, and supporting a local policewoman to attend driving lessons so that she can move around more easily to issue interim protection orders for domestic violence cases.

-Beyond Lae, we also work in partnership with organisations such as the Family and Sexual Violence Action Committee to advocate for better services and support for survivors nationally.
+Beyond Lae and Port Moresby, we also work in partnership with organisations such as the Family and Sexual Violence Action Committee to advocate for better services and support for survivors nationally.

-http://www.femilipng.org/what-is-case-management/http://www.femilipng.org/wp-content/uploads/2015/01/438354-1024x682.jpghttp://www.femilipng.org/wp-content/uploads/2015/01/438354-300x300.jpgAbout usFemili PNG’s Case Management Centre (CMC) in Lae provides integrated case management services for survivors of family and sexual violence.
+http://www.femilipng.org/what-is-case-management/http://www.femilipng.org/wp-content/uploads/2015/01/438354-1024x682.jpghttp://www.femilipng.org/wp-content/uploads/2015/01/438354-300x300.jpgAbout usFemili PNG’s Case Management Centres (CMC) in Lae and Port Moresby provide integrated case management services for survivors of family and sexual violence.
 But what is case management?
 It depends on the client, and on their needs.
-Case management can include: Referrals: if a client needs medical attention, they will be referred to a local...AshleeAshlee email@example.comAdministratorFemili PNG: Family and Sexual Violence Case Management Centre
+Case management can include: Referrals: if a client needs medical attention, they will be...AshleeAshlee firstname.lastname@example.orgAdministratorFemili PNG: Family and Sexual Violence Case Management Centre